About Columbus and Ohio

 With a metropolitan area population of over 2.0 million people, Columbus is anything but a small town.
 Comparable in size to more well-known cities such as Las Vegas, Charlotte, and San Antonio, Columbus has all the amenities, opportunities, and events that one would expect from a major city.
 Great restaurants, a thriving art scene, distinctive neighborhoods, a bustling nightlife, and abundant shopping are all integral to giving Columbus that "big city" atmosphere.

 Yet in many ways Columbus retains that "small town" feel.
-You'll find that, despite its size, Columbus is easy to get around, incredibly affordable, and populated by friendly, outgoing people.
-Traffic is rarely a problem, and you won'f find the endless lines, non-existent parking, and throngs of people that characterize many U.S. cities.
+You'll find that, despite its size, Columbus is easy to get around in, incredibly affordable, and populated by friendly, outgoing people.
+Traffic is rarely a problem, and you won't typically find the endless lines, non-existent parking, and throngs of people that characterize many U.S. cities.

 With a cost of living 12.8% below the national average, the multitude of business and recreational opportunities the region offers, and the fact that Columbus's central location make it within a day's drive of 50% of the U.S. population, and it's easy to see why in 2006 Money magazine ranked Columbus the 8th best big city to live in nationwide.

 Ohio's capital is a friendly city of sleek, modern high-rises and century-old buildings along the banks of the Scioto River.
 In addition to being home to one of the finest universities in the nation, its attractions range from a rich visual and performing arts scene to a renowned zoo, exciting sports, fine restaurants, and enough specialty shops, outlets, and malls to satisfy even the most avid of browsers and buyers.
 Add to this a special-events calendar that rivals that of any other city its size, and you'll never lack things to do in Columbus.